freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/self-referential-sequence.english.md

 ## Instructions

 <section id='instructions'>
-Write a function that takes the seed value as parameter and returns the self referential sequence as an array.
+Write a function that takes the seed value as parameter, generates a self referential sequence until it converges, and returns it as an array.
 </section>

 ## Tests